ietf-teep/architecture/draft-ietf-teep-architecture.md

     algorithm and parameters.

-  - Trust Anchor Store: As defined in {{RFC6024}}, "A trust anchor store is a set of one or more trust anchors stored in a device.
+  - Trust Anchor Store: As defined in {{RFC6024}}, "A trust anchor store is a set of one or more trust anchors stored in a device...
     A device may have more than one trust anchor store, each of which may be used by one or more applications."
-As noted in {{I-D.ietf-suit-manifest}}, a Trust Anchor Store must resist modification against unauthorized insertion, deletion, and modification.
+As noted in {{I-D.ietf-suit-architecture}}, a Trust Anchor Store must resist modification against unauthorized insertion, deletion, and modification.